sepehr125/activity-recognition/README.md

 You can tweak features in `featurize.py` and generate your own feature set.
 `python make_features.py my_features`

-Then train a model with:
+Then train a model (random forest) with:
 `python train_model.py my_features my_model`
 You'll get a nice confusion matrix and some stats about the model.